PBGUX/pb-design-system/README.md

 You are now all set, and will be using the Design System.
 Create an additional css file if needed with styles unique to your application.

-If your project uses Sass for css, you can import the 2 provided partials into your scss file to gain access to the mixins and variables we used in creating the Design System.:
+If your project uses Sass for css, you can import the 2 provided partials into your scss file to gain access to the mixins and variables we used in creating the Design System.
+Add the following to the top of your main scss file:

 ```scss
 @import 'bower_components/pb-design-system/sass/settings/mixins';